hammerheim-game/hammerheim-rules/7-equipment.md

 ● Rare: Greenskins may consider Magic Gugginz as a Rare 9.

-### Mordheim Map
+#### Hammerheim Map

-Some survivors of the cataclysm still remain in the many settlements around Mordheim, and make a living by preparing maps of the city from memory.
+Some survivors of the cataclysm still remain in the many settlements around Hammerheim, and make a living by preparing maps of the city from memory.
 Many of these maps are faked, and even real ones are often crude and inaccurate.
 A map can help a warband find their way through the